 Where is Nepal?

 Our parish supports Joan Martin on mission in Haiti. " As disciples of Jesus we are called to love and to care for one another.
 We accept our call to reach out to all God's people, especially to those in need, so that the reign of God may be realized in our community, in our nation and in our world."
+To learn more about her ministry

 Did you know that we received a beautiful letter of thanks from Fr.
 Leonville Canois, who is returning to HAITI, following his year of sabbatical/medical treatment?
 Fr.
 Leonville was the pastor of our “sister parish”, Mole St. Nicolas, in NW HAITI, and is now being reassigned within the Diocese of Port-de-Paix.
 Fr.
 Leonville’s letter was a ‘thank you’ for all the support received from St. Andrew’s/Good Shepherd parishioners, and a heart-felt appeal that we will not forget our sisters and brothers in Mole St. Nicolas!